 - 2-in-1 body style makes this vacuum versatile for many jobs around the home

 - XL dust bin capacity can handle the messes of larger homes

 - Includes a large variety of accessories and on-board attachments

 - Lacks some of the fancier bells and whistles of the Shark Rotator Pro

 - May struggle with cleaning high pile carpet, especially large debris types

 The Shark Rotator upright vacuum offers a few more bells and whistles, over the Shark Navigator series.
 The Rotator features LED headlamps, swivel steering, and text notations for easy usability.

-- Added features like LED headlamps and text notations for improved usability.
+- Added features like LED headlamps and on-machine text labels for improved usability